threefoldtech/0-db/README.md

 # 0-db [![Build Status](https://travis-ci.org/zero-os/0-db.svg?branch=master)](https://travis-ci.org/zero-os/0-db)
-0-db is a simple implementation of a key-value store redis-protocol compatible which makes data persistant inside an always append index/datafile, with namespaces support.
+0-db is a super fast & efficient key-value store redis-protocol compatible which makes data persistant inside an always append index/datafile, with namespaces support.

+its usable as generic replacement for any redis compatible key value store we use it as backend for many of our blockchain work

 # Build targets
 Currently supported system: